| Title: | Penalized Linear Mixed Models for Correlated Data |

 log.l |

 Logical to indicate the plot should be returned on the natural log scale.
-Defaults to |
+Defaults to TRUE. |

 type |

 Type of plot to return.
-Defaults to "cve." |
+Options include:

 selected |

-Logical to indicate which variables should be plotted.
+Logical to indicate if the number of variables selected should be plotted on the top axis.
 Defaults to TRUE. |

 vertical.line |

-Logical to indicate whether vertical line should be plotted at the minimum/maximum value.
+Logical to indicate whether a vertical line should be plotted at the minimum/maximum value.
 Defaults to TRUE. |

 col |